REStud/report/output/report.md

 ---
 author: Koren, Miklós
-date: 2024-09-19
+date: 2025-09-18
-title: Data Editor's Report 2024
+title: Data Editor's Report 2025
 geometry: margin=2.54cm
 publisher: The Review of Economic Studies Ltd
 ---

-This report covers the period between September 1, 2023 and August 31, 2024.
-In this period, 79 replication packages have been submitted and 90 packages have been accepted.
+This report covers the period between September 1, 2024 and August 31, 2025.
+In this period, 72 replication packages have been submitted and 83 packages have been accepted.

-We now have four complete years of data under the new Data Availability Policy.
+We now have five complete years of data under the new Data Availability Policy.
 This makes it possible to make comparisons and identify changes.

 ## Turnaround times

 A key performance indicator is the number of revisions a package goes through before acceptance.

 The majority of packages are accepted only after revisions, but the number and share of packages accepted without revisions have increased.
-This year, 13 packages were accepted without revisions.
+This year, 19 packages (23 percent) were accepted without revisions.
 Most packages are accepted on first revision.
 The Figure plots the number of packages by revisions over time.
-Around 78 percent of packages are accepted after at most one revision (approximately same as last year).
+Around 82 percent of packages are accepted after at most one revision (a bit better than last year).

 ![Three quarters of packages are accepted after at most one revision](revisions_time.png){ width=70% }

-The average package accepted this year received their first response from the Data Editor in 24 days (same as last year).
+The average package accepted this year received their first response from the Data Editor in 33 days (up from 24 last year).
 This statistic excludes papers where the Data Availability Policy does not apply.
-For revisions, the mean response time is 8 days (same as last year), with the majority of packages decided in much shorter time (see Figures).
+For revisions, the mean response time is 12 days (up from 8 last year), with the majority of packages decided in much shorter time (see Figures).

 ![Average time at editorial team](editor_time.png){ width=70% }